Status as Associated Institution is given to academic or cultural non-profit institutions who have the same general objectives as APUNE.

 - Universitat de Girona- The University of Girona is a public institution devoted to excellence in teaching and research and to participating in theprogress and development of society through the creation, transmission, dissemination and criticism of knowledge related to the sciences, technology, the humanities, the social sciences and the arts.
 The University of Girona, deeply rooted in Catalonia and Catalan culture, is one of the primary economic and cultural motors of the region.
 At the same time, it pursues a vocation of universality and openness to all traditions and cultures.
 The University, located in the city of Girona, is a part of the Catalan public university system.

-- Universitat Rovira i Virgili- The URV was created in 1991 by the Parliament of Catalonia from the already existing university faculties and schools.
-In this way the Tarragona University of the 16th century was restored.
+- Universitat Rovira i Virgili- The URV, located in Tarragona (Spain) was created in 1991 by the Parliament of Catalonia from the already existing university faculties and schools.
+In this way, the University of Tarragona back on the 16th century was restored.
 From the very first day its aim has been very clear: to place knowledge at the service of society so as to contribute to the social and economic development of its environment, which has gradually transformed over time.
+The URV trains more than 12,000 students every year and is one of the leading universities in Spain and in the European area for the quality of its teaching and excellence of its research, development and innovation.
+As a university that is open to the world, the URV aspires to increase its international visibility, promote the internationalization of its students, teaching and administrative staff, and attract international students.
+The Study Abroad program came into being as a tool to achieve all this.